Randomized Block Low-Rank Matrix Compression by Tagging: Introduction

-Recently in \cite{levitt2022linear}, Levitt and Martinsson introduced the first fully black-box linear-complexity randomized algorithm to compress (weakly admissible) HBS matrices, inspired by the ``peeling algorithm'' of \cite{lin2011fast} as well as its improvement in \cite{levitt2022randomized}.
-The ``block nullification'' algorithm of \cite{levitt2022linear} requires only $\mathcal{O}(k)$ matrix-vector products (with modest pre-factor) and $\mathcal{O}(k^2N)$ floating point operations to compress an $N \times N$ HBS matrix.
-However, to compress flat rank structure formats, linear sampling complexity is not attainable, and in the setting of strong admissibility, the larger pre-factor in computing basis matrices with block nullification presents a significant drawback.
+Levitt and Martinsson \cite{levitt2022linear} introduced the first fully black-box linear-complexity randomized algorithm to compress (weakly admissible) HBS matrices, inspired by the linear-complexity HBS compression algorithm of \cite{martinsson2011fast}.
+Recent work \cite{Yesypenko23_RSRS} proposed a fully black-box algorithm for the simultaneous compression and LU factorization of general $\mathcal{H}^2$ matrices under strong admissibility, also achieving linear complexity.
+The present work focuses on the efficient black-box compression of uniform BLR matrices.
+Although flat formats have higher asymptotic complexity compared to hierarchical formats, they often feature modest constant factors in storage and can yield significant practical speed-ups.

-In this manuscript, we present a modification of the algorithm of \cite{levitt2022linear} for strongly admissible uniform BLR matrices.
+We first adapt the block nullification algorithm of \cite{levitt2022linear,Yesypenko23_RSRS} for strongly admissible uniform BLR matrices.
 We then introduce a new randomized compression algorithm for uniform BLR matrices based on a method we refer to as \textit{tagging}, in which null spaces of small submatrices are computed to exclude contributions from inadmissible blocks in the random sketches $\mY$ and $\mZ$.
-As in the block nullification method, the strategic exclusion of inadmissible blocks permits the same sample matrices $\mY$ and $\mZ$ to be used to compress every admissible block-row and block-column of the input matrix, which can be straightforwardly parallelized for optimized performance.
-Additionally, our tagging method has a smaller asymptotic prefactor than block nullification, and its sampling complexity for basis matrix computation is independent of the problem size even in flat formats, improving on the performance of block nullification without significantly impacting the accuracy of the approximation.
+As in \cite{levitt2022linear,Yesypenko23_RSRS}, the strategic exclusion of inadmissible blocks permits the same sample matrices $\mY$ and $\mZ$ to be used to compress every admissible block-row and block-column of the input matrix, which can be straightforwardly parallelized for optimized performance.
+Additionally, our tagging method has a significantly smaller asymptotic pre-factor, and more critically, its sampling complexity for basis matrix computation is constant---independent of the problem size even in flat formats.
+We show that tagging improves on the performance of block nullification while maintaining approximation accuracy.